THORDesignStudio/pfb-ridespot-api-spec/readme.md

 ### Rides By State

-Description: Return a JSON object of the ten most viewed rides for each state
+Description: Return a JSON object of the 20 most viewed rides for each state

 Endpoint: `/data/ridespot/v1/rideByState/{state}`